dev-mayanktiwari/mlogs-backend/SECURITY.md

 ## 1. Introduction

-This security policy outlines the measures, practices, and guidelines to ensure the security of the CodeGeekCentral project.
+This security policy outlines the measures, practices, and guidelines to ensure the security of the MLOGS project.
 The security of our platform is a top priority, and this policy is in place to protect our users' data and the integrity of our software.

 ## 2. Scope

-This policy applies to all individuals involved in the development, maintenance, and use of the CodeGeekCentral platform, including developers, contributors, and users.
+This policy applies to all individuals involved in the development, maintenance, and use of the MLOGS platform, including developers, contributors, and users.

 ## 3. Responsibilities